zahca/galleryapp/README.md

 from Flickr based on tags=Toronto.

 Future Improvements:
+-Figure out how to better parse the information for Flickr.
 -Make an EditText and search button in main layout, to change the tags parameter in the query api.
 -Encapsulate the api_key within FlickrPhotos class